ACCREDITED NONPUBLIC SCHOOLS

 AEAs are responsible for locating, identifying, and evaluating all private school children, including religiously-affiliated school children, who have disabilities and reside in or attend an accredited nonpublic school (including those who reside out-of-state) within the jurisdiction of the local AEA.

 Iowa Rules impose a specific requirement for “timely and meaningful” consultation between districts and the nonpublic schools within their district which fulfills IDEA’s requirements for the use of Part B funds to serve private school students with disabilities.
 The consultation must occur at least annually.

 The required consultation process must ensure adequate participation, including an opportunity to make and respond to comments via face-to-face meetings, telephone conference calls, video conferences, etc.

-- Representatives of attending (not sending) school districts
+- A representative of attending (not sending) school districts

 - An AEA representative